WHAT CAUSES GLAZE TO CRACKLE ON POTTERY?

 Kuan Crackle Glaze with Cone 10 Oxidation

-Glaze Material Percentage: Custer Feldspar79.0 %, Whiting 9.5%, Silica 9.5% and then Bone Ash 2.0%.
+Glaze Material Percentage: Custer Feldspar79.0 %, Whiting 9.5%, Silica 9.5%, and then Bone Ash 2.0%.
 You can later add: Zircopax 10% and Bentonite 2.0%

-Then fire to your pottery to cone 10 and you can decide to stain it with some Indian Ink.
+Then fire your pottery to cone 10 and you can decide to stain it with some Indian Ink.

 If you are using a unique glaze and it can’t be changed or modified, try another clay body.
 You can try a simple Cone 06-04 white clay made from 50 parts ball clay, and probably a white clay.
 The white clay helps glazes aid crackle.